 It might not be obvious, but employee churn is one of the biggest hidden expenses of a restaurant business, especially if your restaurant necessitates specialist training.
-Getting new staff up to speed with how your restaurant works takes time and effort, directly translating to money spent.
+Getting new staff up to speed with how your restaurant works take time and effort, directly translating to money spent.

-Try to create an enjoyable working environment by offering non-monetary incentives like team building days, an employee of the month awards, and more.
+Try to create an enjoyable working environment by offering non-monetary incentives like team building days, employee of the month awards, and more.
 Building a work environment like this within your restaurant will encourage your employees to stay in the long-term and save you hours of work training new staff – hours that you could spend improving your restaurant in other ways.
 This will ultimately help you cut costs in your restaurant!

 #5 Analyse your menu

-Different dishes in your menu will be earning you different profit margins depending on how much the raw ingredients cost and how much time and effort they take to produce.
+Different dishes on your menu will be earning you different profit margins depending on how much the raw ingredients cost and how much time and effort they take to produce.
 Eliminating or modifying the dishes that aren’t earning you much money is a great way to cut costs – but it needs to be done strategically.

 It might not be wise to get rid of a dish that your restaurant is famous for – but increasing the price could make it more worthwhile.
 As an added benefit of doing this, a smaller menu means fewer logistical matters to deal with in regards to arranging suppliers and storing raw ingredients.